They Went Everywhere Preaching

 Christianity began as a small movement in a vast, often hostile Roman Empire.
 How did it grow?
 What factors contributed to it eventually becoming the dominant religion of the empire?
-Moreover, what may we learn from them as our culture reverts back to a hostile pagan one?
-Dr. Martyn Lloyd-Jones highlights the vital importance of men like Peter, Paul, and the other apostles as they preached the good news around the empire.
-Interestingly, he notes the role persecution played in the spread of the Gospel.
+Moreover, what can be learned from the early church as the culture reverts back to hostile paganism?
+In this sermon on Acts 8:4 titled “They Went Everywhere Preaching,” Dr. Martyn Lloyd-Jones highlights the vital importance of men like Peter, Paul, and the other apostles as they preached the good news around the empire.
+Interestingly, he notes the role persecution played in the spread of the gospel.
 However, Dr. Lloyd-Jones specifically points to the witness and testimony of ordinary members of the Christian church as being a means God regularly uses to spread the truth about Christ.
-His text is Acts 8:4, but Dr. Lloyd-Jones comments on how often the Holy Spirit uses ordinary Christians to preach the Word.
-He emphasizes that the spread of the Gospel comes by the preaching of the Word, not just talking about ourselves.
-We must consider today how God has used ordinary men and women in ordinary conversation preaching the extraordinary message of Christ to evangelize the world.
-Listen as Dr. Lloyd-Jones teaches us why “gossiping” the Gospel is of such great importance.
+Dr. Lloyd-Jones comments on how often the Holy Spirit uses ordinary Christians to preach the word.
+He emphasizes that the spread of the gospel comes by the preaching of the word, not just talking about oneself.
+Christians must consider today how God has used ordinary men and women in ordinary conversation, preaching the extraordinary message of Christ to evangelize the world.
+Listen as Dr. Lloyd-Jones teaches why “gossiping” the gospel is of such great importance.

 Additional Scripture Translations

 Philip in Samaria

 4Therefore, those who had been scattered went through places preaching the word.